 Once a user types a keyword in the search box, the search algorithm will retrieve the related assets and collections.
 These will be ranked based on relevance, which is the default sorting option after a search has been carried out.
 The ranking of results is based on whether the search query is found exactly or partially in the title of the asset, followed by the description, and finally, by tags and metadata.

 An exact match ranks higher than a partial one.
 Therefore, assets that have the exact keyword in their title, description, tags, or metadata, will rank higher.
+For custom metadata date properties, please search in the yyyy-mm-dd format.

 We suggest you review the suggested tags if you have this feature enabled.
 Some suggested tags might not be relevant to the asset, which might affect the search results.